exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 use exonum::proto::schema::*;
 ```

-## Generate rust structs from proto files
+And finally, we generate the Rust files based on the Protobuf descriptions of

-In the project root directory create `build.rs` file.
+the structures presented above.
+For this, in the project root
-Add the following code to `build.rs` file:
+directory create the `build.rs` file and add the following code into it:

 ```rust
 extern crate exonum_build;